based on 1,567 reviews

 Grass

+Wondering how to overseed a lawn?
+You’ve come to the right place.
 Overseeding an existing lawn helps repair worn and damaged patches to give you a thicker lawn.
-By overseeding with differing grass seeds, it can also help improve the disease resistance of the lawn and improve its overall health.
+Using different grass seeds can also help improve the disease resistance of the lawn and improve its overall health.
 It should be seen as part of your annual lawn maintenance.
-Browse our wide range of grass seeds here, all of which are ideal for overseeding or sowing a lawn from scratch.
+Read on as we discuss everything you need to know about overseeding your lawn with care.

-When Is the Best Time to Overseed an Existing Lawn?
+When Is the Best Time to Overseed a Lawn?

-• The main thing to remember when overseeding is that you must try to incorporate the seed into the existing seed bed as much as possible.
+• The main thing to remember when overseeding a lawn is to incorporate the seed into the existing seedbed as much as possible.
 Scarifying the area, or at least removing any thatch or moss, is vital in order for the seed to get in contact with the soil.

 • If you don't have access to either root zone (a sterilised mix of sand and soil) or spiking/coring machinery, you can substitute this for some good quality dry(ish) sand to mix with the seed.
 A 1:5 ratio of seed to sand works well.
 If you can spike the areas that are barest and in the greatest need of attention, then all the better.